 - Meals – meals are not provided at the station, these are provided by Kings Bay in the main mess hall.

-- Medicals – The BAS Operations Team will send all field team members medical details forms which will then be assessed by the British Antarctic Survey Medical Unit (BASMU).
-As part of this process, all field team members will also be required to complete a medical.
+- Medicals and dental check-ups – The BAS Operations Team will send all field team members medical details forms which will then be assessed by the British Antarctic Survey Medical Unit (BASMU).
+As part of this process, all field team members will also be required to complete a medical and dental check-up.
 The cost of the medicals for each field team member will need to be met by the project.
 Medical details forms and medicals should be completed at least six weeks prior to departure from the UK.

 - Equipment (that is not provided by the station) – for example skidoos, sledges etc.